 In ancient Persian religion (Zoroastrianism), Ahriman (aka Arimanius or Angra Mainya) stood high in the ranks of the enemies who opposed Ahura Mazda.

 Note: Hindu deities like Kali and Bhairava (for instance) are included because they were listed in a historical compilation of demons by Collin De Plancy.
-I tried to be fair and include descriptions from the Puranas to balance what de Plancy said, but I can't change the fact that he included them in his list.
-If you're still offended, you can read my response to angry emails I've received concerning this.
-You can also visit the Demon FAQ for more info on my philosophy behind the classifications.
+I tried to be fair and include descriptions from the Puranas to balance what de Plancy said, but I can’t change the fact that he included them in his list.
+If you’re still offended, you can read my response to angry emails I’ve received concerning this.
+Learn more about my philosophy behind the classifications.

 Bhairava is the “terrible” aspect of Shiva.
 According to the Puranas, it was this aspect that severed Brahman’s fifth head.